 (1) This document contains detailed procedures related to specific aspects of the University's Environmental Management System (EMS), including:

-(2) These procedures apply to the conduct of environmental management activities on all UWS campuses and must be read in conjunction with the University's Environmental Management Policy, Environmental Management Plan and relevant statutes.
+(2) These procedures apply to the conduct of environmental management activities on all University campuses and must be read in conjunction with the University's Environmental Management Policy, Environmental Management Plan and relevant statutes.

 (3) For the purposes of these procedures:

 (5) The purpose of this procedure is to define the University's processes for the management, handling, treatment and disposal of waste substances and materials generated on site.
 The procedure identifies the waste streams likely to be generated across University campus sites and the methods of control required to ensure that legislative requirements are not breached.

 (6) This procedure provides the generic process that should be used across all University campuses.
 Campus specific waste streams not covered in this Procedure should be notified to the Environmental Supervisor for document amendment.

 (7) This procedure applies to all campuses and sites where waste is generated.
 This procedure addresses the management of liquid, solid and hazardous wastes.